 Anthropogenic $NO_x$ emission reductions are much more effective at reducing 8-hour maximum ozone concentrations in the SESARM states compared to anthropogenic VOC emission reductions.
-Some sites in Florida show comparable benefits from VOC and $NO_x$ reductions.
+Some sites in Florida and along the coast in AL, GA, and VA show comparable benefits from VOC and $NO_x$ reductions.

 $NO_x$ and VOC emissions from the home states typically have the largest impact on the ozone levels of its own monitors.
 Neighboring states have the next largest impact.
-The impacts of VOC emissions from neighboring states are much smaller than the impacts of NOx emissions from neighboring states relative to home state impacts.
-The impacts of neighboring RPO's NOx emissions to ozone in the SESARM states are significant in Kentucky (from LADCO), Mississippi (from CENRAP), Tennessee (both from CENRAP and LADCO), Virginia (from MANE-VU) and West Virginia (from LADCO).
-In return, the impacts of Virginia and West Virginia NOx emissions to ozone in Maryland are significant.
+The impacts of VOC emissions from neighboring states are much smaller than the impacts of $NO_x$ emissions from neighboring states relative to home state impacts.